Anti-Hungarian sentiment: Romanian Hearth Union

-Vatra Românească (meaning “The Romanian Stove/Hearth/Home”) is a Romanian nationalist organization founded on 7 February 1990 in Târgu Mureș (Transylvania).
-According to its own charter, professors and jurists established it in reaction to what they perceived as the “irredentist Magyar (Hungarian) UDMR” (Democratic Union of Hungarians in Romania) and to defend the rights of Romanians in Transylvania.
+Vatra Românească is a Romanian nationalist organization founded in 1990 in Târgu Mureș.
+According to its own charter, professors and jurists established it in reaction to what they perceived as the “irredentist Hungarian UDMR party (Democratic Union of Hungarians in Romania)” and to defend the rights of Romanians in Transylvania.
 Ideologically, it is widely considered an ultranationalist group, with elements of xenophobia, anti-Hungarian chauvinism, and even antisemitism.